matbmoser/SOTA/README.md

 <!-- LICENSE -->
 # License

-Distributed under the MIT License.
+Distributed under the Creative Commons License.
 See `LICENSE.md` for more information.

+Commercial use is not authorized, please contact with: Mathias Moser  - matbmoser@gmail.com

 <p align="right">(<a href="#top">back to top</a>)</p>